San Antonio

 Discover the aircraft located on historic Stinson Field, one of the oldest airfields in the U.S. The Texas Air Museum showcases the development of military air power in San Antonio and Texas.

 Its aircraft collection focuses on WWII with an eye towards Texas military aircraft.
-It also features the aircraft of Katherine Stinson Bleriot
+It also features the aircraft of Katherine Stinson Bleriot.

 Located at 1234 99th St. on the Stinson-Mission Municipal Airport.
 Open Tuesday to Saturday from 9 a.m. to 4 p.m.
+Adult admission is $6, youth is $3 and kids are $2.

 San Antonio Fire Museum